buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcFootingTypeEnum.md

 # IfcFootingTypeEnum

-Enumeration defining the generic footing type.
+Enumeration defining the generic footing type.<!-- end of definition -->

 > HISTORY  New type in IFC2x2